Palo Alto Networks Firewall Integration - Policy Group Derived Dynamic Address Groups (DAG)

 Log in to the Elisity Cloud Control Center (CCC) and navigate to the Virtual Edge dashboard.
 Select or create a dedicated VE group for managing the Palo Alto Networks Firewall.
 Ensure this group contains one or two (max) VEs for optimal performance and redundancy.
 Assign the VE group to the intended Distribution Zone or the Global Distribution Zone.

-Step 2: Open the Firewall Integration Workflow
+Step 2: Start the Virtual Edge Node Onboarding Workflow

 Provide the following information for each firewall: